YaYa-Ntlahla/Open-LaTeX-Studio/CONTRIBUTING.md

 ------------------------------------
 Don't worry!
 You are still welcome to join us.
 We will help you getting through any problems you might encounter and will answer any of your questions.
-This is a great oppurtunity for you to get your first programming experience with real programmers in actual project!
+This is a great oppurtunity for you to get your first programming experience with real programmers in an actual project!
 You can contact us anytime at:
 * https://groups.google.com/forum/#!forum/open-latex-studio
 * open-latex-studio@googlegroups.com